IngridMorstrad/IngridMorstrad.github.io/activities/_posts/2018-12-20-of-flights-and-men.markdown

 “So, what have you been up to?”
 I said.
 Ruffling through the sheaves of my memory, I seemed to faintly recall a post on Facebook about Ashish undergoing pilot training.
 “Are you a pilot or something now?”

-He explained that he had just returned from Australia, after joining a training program with IndiGo, a domestic airline in India.
+He explained that he had just returned from Australia, after joining a training program with a domestic airline in India.

 “How did you get into that?”
 I probed.
 “Well, I used to work as ground staff at the Bengaluru airport.
 And I had built up a social circle involving captains and first officers.
 And at one point they asked me: Why don’t you try to become a pilot?
 We think you’ll enjoy it.”